A Cassandra (and Sethos) story the Potter-verse.

 Very slowly, she turned around to meet the pair of auburn eyes that belonged to the voice.
 Not Sethos' chocolate brown eyes.
 Not Sethos' purring voice.
 Something completely different.

 It was well over ten in the morning when Sethos slid into the kitchen for some sort of morning meal.
 Since last night when he had bid Cassandra good night he'd spent most of his time in intense conversation with the Ministry of Magic to try and sort out the last of the documents for his guardianship of the girl.
-They were being uncooperative again and Sethos wondered if there was anything in this world that could save this day at all.
+They were being uncooperative again and Sethos wondered if there was anything in this world that could save this day from going straight into the gutter.
 Maybe Lucas could pitch in with some of his sizzling sarcasm about the inadequacy of people whose behinds are stapled to desks all day.
 With a pinch of guilt he remembered that he'd sent Lucas out of the house for the duration of time that Cassandra would be visiting.
 Not everyone got how the bronze-haired man's mind worked and sometimes even Sethos had troubles anticipating his actions beforehand.
 And besides, the undead Egyptian considered it was more important right now that Cassandra felt safe and at home with him and wasn't confused or scared off by the boyfriend.

 "Your boyfriend made me breakfast!"
 Cassandra chirped at Sethos.
 She was dangling her legs wildly off the chair while chewing her toast cheerfully.
 Leaning gallantly against the kitchen counter at the other end of the kitchen, sporting a coffee mug with the words "World's Best Lover" on it, stood the auburn-eyed Lucas Mayfair overlooking the whole situation with a wide white grin.
 Detecting Sethos, Lucas raised the mug in his direction to salute him.